valeryan/home-server-budget/README.md

 ### Development

-1. First [clone the repo](#clone) if you have not done so already
+1. First clone the repo if you have not done so already
-2. `cd my-project && cp .env.example .env` to copy the example environment variables.
-You'll need to add the `MONGODB_URI` from your Cloud project to your `.env` if you want to use S3 storage and the MongoDB database that was created for you.
+2. `cp .env.example .env` to copy the example environment variables
+3. Add your MongoDB connection string to `MONGODB_URI` in `.env`
+4. Add a secure secret to `PAYLOAD_SECRET` in `.env`

-3. `pnpm install && pnpm dev` to install dependencies and start the dev server
+5. `pnpm install && pnpm dev` to install dependencies and start the dev server
-4. open `http://localhost:3000` to open the app in your browser
+6. Open `http://localhost:3000/admin` to access the admin panel
+7. Create your first admin user
+8. Follow the [GETTING_STARTED.md](./GETTING_STARTED.md) guide to set up your budget

 That's it!
 Changes made in `./src` will be reflected in your app.
-Follow the on-screen instructions to login and create your first admin user.
-Then check out [Production](#production) once you're ready to build and serve your app, and [Deployment](#deployment) when you're ready to go live.

 #### Docker (Optional)